Teenage Driver Accidents: Statistics

 - Driving on the wrong side of the road (racing, attempting to pass, etc.)

-The disregard for safety that can lead to many of these factors also has influence in the reason why many teens are severely and fatally injured: failure to wear a safety belt.
+The disregard for safety that can lead to many of these factors also has an influence on the reason why many teens are severely and fatally injured: failure to wear a safety belt.

 Improving Teenage Driver Accidents & Statistics